“It is written: Man shall not live on bread alone, but on every word that comes from the mouth of God.”

 Anchored to God’s Unchanging Word

-God’s Word is more important than the food we eat.
+God’s Word should be more desirable than the food we eat.
 The words that He speaks are spirit and life to those who believe them.
 Under a severe attack of the enemy, Job himself said “I have not departed from the commands of his lips; I have treasured the words of his mouth more than my daily bread” (Job 23:12).
 What Jesus was saying has always been true for those who walk with God.
 Even Job knew that man does not live on bread alone.
 Like Jesus, Job met the challenge of his temporary trial by taking his stand on the facts of God’s unchanging word.

 Think of it, God’s Word has become your food for life, and by digesting it you are aligning yourself with Him, your nourishment comes from thinking speaking and practicing everything He has said.
 God’s Word in you is what the Holy Spirit uses to join you to Him.
 In fact, Jesus said if you seek God above all things, all things necessary for life will be provided for you.

 Through the Word (rhema) God speaks to you, you and God are inseparable and you become invincible when speaking His words from his Presence.
 Jesus was not moved by his trials because he lived on the word (rhema) of God who is unchanged by circumstances.
 By taking your stand on God’s unchanging word in the midst of your trials, you will be as unmoved by the the devil’s assaults as Jesus was.